The types of personal information we collect

 We may also combine your personal information with information available from other sources, including the entities mentioned above, to help us provide better services to you.

-You may opt-out of receiving direct marketing or the disclosure your personal information for the purpose of direct marketing by contacting our privacy officer using the details set out below or by using any unsubscribe facility contained in a communication that you receive from us.
+You may opt-out of receiving direct marketing or the disclosure of your personal information for the purpose of direct marketing by contacting our privacy officer using the details set out below or by using any unsubscribe facility contained in a communication that you receive from us.

 Sending personal information overseas